alexogola/triangle-tracker/README.md

 #TRIANGLE-TRACKER

-A web page that allows the user to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all.
+ This project is a web page displaying a triangle tracker.

 ##Author name